aviz92/pytest-collect-requirements/README.md

 pytest --collect-requirements
 ```

-This will collect all requirements from tests marked with `@requirements()` and store them in the pytest config for later use.
+This will collect all requirements from tests marked with `@pytest.mark.requirements()` and store them in the pytest config for later use.

 ### Multiple Requirements